Multistage Mixed Precision Iterative Refinement: Introduction

 Although GMRES-IR can succeed where SIR fails, each step of GMRES-IR is potentially more expensive than each step of SIR (albeit still potentially less expensive than running the entire process in double the working precision).
 Whereas each SIR refinement step involves only two triangular solves in precision $u$, each GMRES-IR step involves two triangular solves in precision $u^2$ in \emph{each} GMRES iteration (in addition to a matrix-vector product in precision $u^2$ as well as multiple vector operations in precision $u$).
 The convergence behavior of each GMRES solve thus plays a large role, and it is important for the performance of GMRES-IR that each call to GMRES converges relatively quickly.
 It is additionally a performance concern that each GMRES iteration requires computations in higher precision; in order to obtain the needed bound on backward error of the GMRES solve, the authors in \cite{ch:17, ch:18} required that the preconditioned system $U^{-1}L^{-1}A$ (not formed explicitly) is applied to a vector in precision $u^2$.

 The authors of \cite{ch:17,ch:18} suggested that this required use of extra precision was likely to be overly strict in many practical scenarios.
 Indeed, most practical implementations of GMRES-based iterative refinement do not use this extra precision \cite{h:21}.
 This motivated Amestoy et al. \cite{h:21} to develop an extension of the GMRES-IR algorithm, called GMRES-IR5.
-The authors in \cite{h:21} revisit the proof of backward stability for GMRES from \cite{prs:06} and develop a bound on the backward error for a mixed precision GMRES algorithm, where $u_g$ is the working precision and $u_p$ is the precision in which the preconditioned matrix is applied to a vector.
+The authors in \cite{h:21} revisit the proof of backward stability for GMRES from \cite{prs:06} and develop a bound on the backward error for a mixed precision GMRES algorithm, where $u_g \geq u$ is the working precision used within GMRES and $u_p$ is the precision in which the preconditioned matrix is applied to a vector.
 This enables a five-precision GMRES-IR scheme, where $u, u_f, u_r, u_g$, and $u_p$ may take on different values.
 A particular improvement over the GMRES-IR scheme of \cite{ch:17, ch:18} is that the analysis provides bounds on forward and backward errors for a variant of GMRES-IR in which the entire GMRES iteration is carried out in a uniform precision, i.e., the analysis does not require that extra precision is used in applying the preconditioned matrix to a vector.
-This particular variant of the algorithm is thus cheaper than the former GMRES-IR in terms of both time and memory.
+This particular variant of the algorithm is thus less expensive than the former GMRES-IR in terms of both time and memory.
 The drawback is that it is only theoretically applicable to a smaller set of problems due to a tighter constraint on condition number.
 We call the particular instance of GMRES-IR5 where $u=u_g=u_p$ ``SGMRES-IR'' (for ``simpler''), shown in Algorithm \ref{alg:sgmresir}.
+To make more precise the relative costs of each step of SIR, SGMRES-IR, and GMRES-IR, we list their costs in terms of asymptotic computational complexity in Table \ref{tab:cost}.
+We discuss the constraints on condition number under which each variant converges later in Section \ref{sec:errorbounds}.